SecretFox/AgentSwitcher/README.md

 **Role**
 	Tank,DPS,Healer or All - If specified then the action will only be performed if player has the right role (according to Anima Allocation).
 	If not specified assumed to be all

 Some examples:
-	`Xibalban Bloodhound` - Priorities Xibalban Bloodhound over adds in Darkness War 2 Fight.
+	`Xibalban Bloodhound` - Switches to Filth agent when Xibalban Bloodhound(DW2) is close to the player
 	`The Unutterable Lurker|Default|100` - Switches to default agent when Unutterable Lurker is within 100m of the player.
 	`Dark House Sorcerer|Animal|onKill` - Switches to Animal agent(Finn Mulligan) after killing Dark House Sorcerer.
 This is in preparation for Akab Boss.
 	`7670|Occult|onZone` - Switches to "Occult" build when entering Occult Defence instance